lavaeater/turbo-rocket-ultra/README.md

 - [ ] Pickup Toast - could be a nice ui element, right?
 	- [ ] So, lets do the HUD using Scene2d or VisUI or something reusable
+	- [ ] Show some kind of graphical element using vis-ui
+	- [ ] Simplify building a userinterface
 	- [ ] But with databinding in them, for sure
 - [ ] Add actual bat swing
 - [ ] Re-introduce TOWERS